bengtmartensson/IrpTransmogrifier/README.md

 ## Installation
 Unpack the binary distribution in a new, empty directory.
 Start the program by invoking the wrapper (`irptransmobrifier.bat` on Windows, `irptransmogrifier.sh` on Unix-like systems like Linux and MacOS.) from the command line.
+Modify and/or relocate the wrapper(s) if desired or necessary.
 Do not double click the wrappers, since this program runs only from the command line.

+## Building from sources
+The project uses [Maven](https://maven.apache.org/) as build system.
+Any modern IDE should be able to open/import and build it (as Maven project).
+Of course, Maven can also be run from the command line, like

+    mvn install

 ## Usage
 Using from the command line, this is a command with subcommands.
 Before the sub command,